 When the oven temperature is correct, and the fire is under control, you should sweep the floor to remove any ash then close the door again and leave the heat to spread evenly throughout the oven.
 The chimney should also be closed.
 A significant problem when not closing off the chimney, as well as the doors, is that the heat won’t spread and you may even up with hot spots causing you pizza recipes to burn.

 When the oven is at the desired temperature, and you are sure that the flames are under control, you can cook your first pizza.
-Since the heat needs to be high for pizza, but a good air flow is needed, you should keep the door open while cooking.
+Since the heat needs to be high for pizza, but a good air flow is needed, you should keep the door open while cooking (also allows you to use your turning peel) (also allows you to use your turning peel).
 When cooking bread, the door can remain open also as bread requires similar heat and air.

 However, if you are cooking meat, fish, vegetables or another type of food, the oven door should be closed, and this will contain the heat from the fire.